alexa-labs/skill-sample-nodejs-space-explorer/README.md

 ### Animations

-A new animation package has been created to facilitate reuse of the same animation framework across all pages.
+The new animation package allows you to apply the same animation framework across all pages.
 This drastically reduces the amount of code written, allows parameterization of custom animations, and maintains a consistent feel across the skill.
-See [soft-stagger.json](packages/soft-stagger.json) for the code behind how this was achieved.
+See [soft-stagger.json](packages/soft-stagger.json) for the code behind how this is achieved.

 ### AVG

-Because of the dynamic nature of APL responses, a graphics package was built to serve vector graphics for the atmosphere data on larger screens.
+Because of the dynamic nature of APL responses, vector graphics for the atmosphere data on larger screens are served with a new graphics package.
 See [atmosphere-graphics.json](packages/atmosphere-graphics.json) for an example of an AVG package.

 ### Alexa Responsive Layouts

 Alexa Responsive Layouts are pre-made layouts built by Amazon to work across all device categories and viewport sizes.
-Including these eliminates several lines of code and conditional statements throughout the skill.
+Including these simplifies the code and conditional statements throughout the skill.
 It also alleviates the need to update the skill every time a new device comes online.
 Visit the Alexa Design Guide's [Responsive Components](https://developer.amazon.com/docs/alexa-design/background.html) section for more information and usage.

 ## Quicklinks